faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## PDF Arranger

+Official site: [https://github.com/pdfarranger/pdfarranger](https://github.com/pdfarranger/pdfarranger){:target="_blank"}

+PDF Arranger is a small python-gtk application, which helps the user to merge or split pdf documents and rotate, crop and rearrange their pages using an interactive and intuitive graphical interface.
+It is a frontend for pikepdf.

+PDF Arranger is a fork of Konstantinos Poulios’s PDF-Shuffler.

 {% shell_term $ %}
 sudo dnf install pdfarranger
 {% endshell_term %}

 ## Master PDF Editor 4

 Sumber: [https://www.linuxuprising.com/2019/04/download-master-pdf-editor-4-for-linux.html](https://www.linuxuprising.com/2019/04/download-master-pdf-editor-4-for-linux.html){:target="_blank"}

+Master PDF Editor is a proprietary application to edit PDF documents on Linux, Windows and macOS.
+It can create, edit (insert text or images), annotate, view, encrypt, and sign PDF documents.

 {% shell_term $ %}
 wget http://code-industry.net/public/master-pdf-editor-4.3.89_qt5.x86_64.rpm